 Tips to help keep track of your group’s cash when you’re running an event or stall

 Running an event such as a summer fair, jumble sale or fundraising gig will often involve lots of different tasks and volunteers.
-There may be several people handling cash for different parts of the event such as taking entry fees, selling refreshments, running the raffle or organising performers and equipment.
+There may be several people handling cash for different parts of the event for example taking entry fees, selling refreshments, running the raffle or organising performers and equipment.

 It’s good to have a system in place so that volunteers can keep track of cash for their part of the event, and so that everyone is clear about their responsibilities for handling and recording cash coming in and out.

-It’s also useful for a group to have a clear record of how much money a particular event or stall made so that the group can know the answer to, and consider questions such as:
+It’s also useful for a group to have a clear record of how much money a particular event or stall made so that the group can consider questions such as:

 - Was the event/stall successful in raising money for the group?